WittsMei/Hubspot-Sales-Analysis/README.md

 #### Plan Platform Type
 - At the start of September 2022, Enterprise plans saw a remarkable spike, hitting a record high of $3.35 million in monthly bookings.
 However, this surge sharply declined, almost reaching its lowest point in June 2023 during the two-year period.
-- The Starters and Professionals plans experienced a sporadic drop-off from winter 2022 to fall 2023.
-This warrants an investigation to determine whether there are underlying issues with the product itself or if a new competitor has entered the market, potentially impacting the performance of these plans.
+- Starters and Professionals plans exhibited significant volatility from summer 2022 to fall 2023.
+This fluctuation warrants an investigation to determine whether there are underlying issues with the products themselves or if a new competitor has entered the market, potentially impacting the performance of these plans.

 #### Plan Period
 - Yearly plans make up around 70% of the bookings but have exhibited a significant drop-off towards September 2023, which was more than four times the drop-off observed in monthly plans.

 #### Plan Region
-- UCAN made up almost two third of the monthly bookings, and most of the yearly bookings was contained in this region.
+- UCAN accounted for nearly two-thirds of the monthly bookings, with the majority of yearly and marketing hub bookings also concentrated in this region.
+- From summer 2022 to summer 2023, all regions exhibited a consistent drop-off in bookings.

 ## Suggestions & Next Step